12 March 2018, Monday.

 We placed our order at this indoor counter.

-Took snaps while waiting for breakfast.
+Took snapshots while waiting for breakfast.

 We were astonished with the wonderful breakfast that was delivered to our table.